 Mexico has become one of the top destinations for people from the United States and Canada to go to for plastic surgery.

-The five most common types of plastic surgeries in Mexico are breast augmentation, liposuction, nasal surgery, eyelid surgery and abdominoplasty.
+The five most common types of plastic surgeries in Mexico are breast augmentation, liposuction, nasal surgery, eyelid surgery, and abdominoplasty.

-Plastic and Cosmetic Surgery in Mexico is well known throughout the world and patients have come from most of the first world countries to Mexico to have these procedures done.
+Plastic and Cosmetic Surgery in Mexico is well known throughout the world and patients to have come from most of the first world countries to Mexico to have these procedures done.

-Tijuana, Chihuahua, Mexico City and Monterrey have developed reputations for providing excellent cosmetic surgery at prices that are sometimes more than 50% less than the United States.
+Tijuana, Chihuahua, Mexico City, and Monterrey have developed reputations for providing excellent cosmetic surgery at prices that are sometimes more than 50% less than the United States.

 5. Eye Care

-Mexico has abundance of opticians and you should have no trouble finding someone to test your eyesight in most of Mexico’s largest towns and cities.
+Mexico has an abundance of opticians and you should have no trouble finding someone to test your eyesight in most of Mexico’s largest towns and cities.
 You will be able to find local opticians that have been practicing for years and have a great deal of experience.

-Most of the opticians that you’ll find in Mexico offer a complete eye-treatment service, from eye exams, to supplying glasses and contact lenses.
+Most of the opticians that you’ll find in Mexico offer a complete eye-treatment service, from eye exams to supplying glasses and contact lenses.
 Prices will usually be 30% to 50% less when compared to the United States.